بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 In the same hadith, the Prophet’s wife Aisha (may Allah be pleased with her) said that on occasion, the revelation came to the Prophet on a cold day, and when it was over, “his forehead was flooded with sweat”.
 Clearly, the descending of revelation was difficult and physically exhausting, but that does not prove that it was from a “demon”.
 Chick was simply committing a non-sequitur fallacy.

-And before Christian apologists interject and claim that even this form of revelation sounds harsh, it should be pointed out that when Daniel received his “visions”, they often times left him exhausted for days:
+And before Christian apologists interject and claim that even this form of revelation sounds harsh, it should be pointed out that the Bible states that when Daniel received his “visions”, they often times left him exhausted for days:

 John 8:44.

 Sahih al-Bukhari, 3; https://sunnah.com/bukhari:3.